epfllibrary/zotero-course/06-citation-styles/README.md

 It is possible to modify or create one own's citation style, but this will be the topic of another course.

 ## Changing your style... from Zotero

+More than 8,900 styles are available for Zotero!
 If you want to apply a citation style to bibliographies you directly create from your Zotero library, you need to select the citation style in Zotero.

 1. Open Zotero